skijit/notes/programming/aws/developer-cert-notes.md

 - VPC is a Virtual Private Cloud
 - It may share the same physical network as others but it is logically isolated
 - You can
-  - Specify an IP addres range
+  - Specify an IP address range
   - Add subnets
   - Associate security groups
   - Configure route tables